 On behalf of the members of the Stoney Point Fire Department, we are proud to launch our new five (5) year Strategic Plan.
 This second generation plan, invited comments from the general membership and from key stakeholders within our organization.
-As a result we made significant annual changes to our original 2009 - 2013 plan based on the comments and recommendation received.
+As a result we made significant changes to our original 2009 - 2013 plan based on the comments and recommendation received.

 Our Strategic Plan for Fiscal Years 2014-2018 describes the key policy and operational priorities for our fire district, and details our strategic performance goals, objectives and indicators of success over the next five years and identifies our deep commitment to public service.
-Our new 2017 - 2022 plan continues to provide us the opportunity to be flexible while maintaining the focus on results.
+Our new 2019 - 2024 plan continues to provide us the opportunity to be flexible while maintaining the focus on results.

 The focus of this strategic plan is that it recognizes the incessant growth within our community as well as the associated customer service.
 Our plan realizes the challenges and the changing environment contributed to growth and demand and therefore charts our strategic direction.
-Our new plan also addresses strategic goal accomplishments, tracks on-going progress and identifies newly identified strategic goals.